prophile/typ-report/sections/isomorphism.md

 The State/Automaton Isomorphism
 -------------------------------

-The automaton arrow, which corresponds to a mealy machine, has an isomorphism to the state arrow with an existential type for the type of the state.
+The automaton arrow\cite{automatonArrows}, which corresponds to a Mealy machine\cite{elliottMealy}, has an isomorphism to the state arrow with an existential type for the type of the state.
 The types are given in Figure \ref{fig:isoTypes}.

 \begin{figure}